-Doctors use many tests to diagnose cancer and find out if it has metastasized.
+Doctors use many tests to diagnose cancer and find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
-For most types of cancer, a biopsy is the only way to make a definitive diagnosis of cancer.
+A bladder biopsy or biopsy from another location (if the cancer has spread) is the only way to make a definitive diagnosis.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
-If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
-Imaging tests may be used to find out whether the cancer has metastasized.
+Imaging tests may be used to find out whether the cancer has spread.
+This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition